panglesd/slipshow/docs/tutorial.rst

 In this tutorial, you will create your first slipshow presentation.
 It is entirely self-contained, and introduces both the usage, the syntax and the different features of slipshow.
-Once you are familiar with the basics, for a complete overview of each of these, you should refer to the reference: the :ref:`Syntax reference`.
+The :ref:`Anatomy of a Slipshow presentation` is a good complementary read, both can be read in any order.

 ..
    Writing slips should not differ too much from writing beamer presentation, when not using any of the advanced functionalities: there an delimiters for .
 The syntax is different, and there are